simonesarti/PDFcomposer/README.md

 ## Arguments
 <code>fin</code>:
-List of input file paths with their corresponding names.
+List of input file paths with their corresponding names, separated by the '@' character.
 The names can be assigned arbitrarily, they are only used to easily identify the files from which you want to take the pages that will make up the new PDF.